 - Define a Need

 - Call to Action

 Your presentation needs to start with something that captures your audience.
 You want to get your audience hooked on the topic and it should be done right away.
 Visual aids are an excellent way to start it is with a video, a photo or even a prop.
 Other options include starting with a captivating story, or a thought-provoking question, a powerful quote or a shocking statistic.
 These techniques are used as a bridge into your topic; they are showing your audience there is something more they need to know and ensure they stay tuned for what comes next.

 Define a Need

 Start off by outlining a problem or issue that you have identified.
-You can take two sides during this portion: either calling for a change or requesting conservation of current circumstances.
-If you are calling for change you need to fully describe, explain and outline what is wrong with the present conditions.
+You can take two sides during this portion: either calling for a change or requesting the conservation of current circumstances.
+If you are calling for a change you need to fully describe, explain and outline what is wrong with the present conditions.
 On the other hand, if you are trying to conserve current conditions you need to point out the hazards of change.